lussierc/StockSwingPredictor/README.md

 ## About

-This project predicts stock price swings (whether a price will "swing" up or down tomorrow) was created by me, Christian Lussier, as apart of my undergraduate Senior Thesis at Allegheny College.
+This project predicts stock price swings (whether a price will "swing" up or down tomorrow) and was created by me, Christian Lussier, as apart of my undergraduate Senior Thesis at Allegheny College.
 After completing extensive research in the area of stock prediction, I implemented the Stock Swing Predictor Tool.
 Featuring a Streamlit web interface, users can have the tool make stock price swing predictions using seven different models.
-These include three different types of Support Vector Regression models, a K-Neighbors Regressor model, and a Linear regression model.
-Users can enter their stock ticker symbols and preferred amount of training data, then the tool will make price swing predictions using the aforementioned models.
+These include three different types of Support Vector Regression models, a K-Neighbors Regressor model, and a Linear Regression model.
+Users can enter their stock ticker symbols and preferred amount of training data, then the tool will scrape the historical stock price data and make price swing predictions using the aforementioned models.
 The models price predictions, price swing predictions, coefficient of determination scores, and efficiency times are outputted to the users.

 View a video about the project and a general abstract [here](https://symposium.foragerone.com/richard-j-cook-teresa-m-lahti-scholars-symposium/presentations/28799).